rawmind0/alpine-sbt-builder/README.md

 alpine-sbt-builder
 =================

 A builder image to build java code with sbt.
-It's based in alpine-base.
+It comes from [alpine-jvm8][alpine-jvm8].

 ## Build